-Currently we are a smaller reporting company as defined by Rule 12b-2 promulgated pursuant to the Securities Exchange Act, of 1934, as amended, and are not required to provide the information under this item.
+Currently we are a smaller reporting company as defined by Rule 12b-2 promulgated pursuant to the Securities Exchange Act, of 1934, as amended (the "Exchange Act"), and are not required to provide the information under this item.

 ITEM 4.
 CONTROLS AND PROCEDURES